wafna/kotlin-full-stack/README.md

 Use `AppKt` as the main class.
 Supply an environmental configuration, as above, or use the `--config` command line option.
+A run configuration for IDEA is provided in `/.run`

 * Run the browser.